Raqqa: Economy

-In 2022 Saddam al-Ali, co-chair of the Raqqa Civil Council's Committee on Local Government and Communities, announced that 50 percent of services such as reconstruction, electricity and water supply have already been completed.
+In 2022, Saddam al-Ali, co-chair of the Raqqa Civil Council's Committee on Local Government and Communities, announced that 50 percent of services such as reconstruction, electricity and water supply have already been completed.
 The European Union's Agency for Asylum described the economic developments in early 2024 as ‘still slowly recovering from the devastation’.

 Over the years various projects have been undertaken by the Autonomous Administration's Economic Authority and the Kongreya Star to revitalize life, economic development and woman's empowerment in the city.
 These include an olive oil processing plant in the north of the city, a drying plant, a cotton factory, the construction of six dried fruit and grain warehouses in the rural areas, a fodder factory, a mill, as well as numerous bakeries.
 Jineological projects include, the Al-Fardos Cooperative, which aims to care for the needy of Raqqa, Naya Detergent Factory, whose income will be used for new projects promoting women's employment, Ribûi El-Xeyr Cooperative, which gives women displaced by the Turkish invasion of Rojava job opportunities, and Zenobiya Women’s Bakeries.
 As of October 2024, 30 bridges and ferries, located on agricultural drains, irrigation canals and the Euphrates river including the most important of which is the old Raqqa Bridge have been repaired.

 Education

-The Zanîngeha Şerq (Al-Sharq University) was opened in November 2021, as one of four universities in the DAANES and the only one in the Raqqa Governorate.
-The university is located in the Al-Mashlab district in the east of the city.
-When the university was founded, it had eight departments: Arabic literature, pedagogy, chemistry, mathematics, physics, biology, Institute of Technology, and the Institute of Languages with Arabic, Kurdish, English, German, and French.
-In the first round of applications, over 600 people participated, while approximately 210 were accepted.
-In 2024 two more departments, namely the Kurdish Language Department and the Electrical and Electronics Engineering Department were added.
-Students who have completed high school education under the Autonomous Administration or the Damascus government can apply for a place in one of the departments.
+In late January 2026, a branch of Al-Furat University was opened in Raqqa.
+The campus includes six faculties: Civil engineering, Arts and Humanities, Science, Education, Agriculture, Pharmacy, Law, and Economics.
+It is the first university established in the Raqqa Governorate.